ChristopherPark3/ChristopherPark3/README.md

 ### Hi there 👋

 My name is Chris Park and I am a full stack engineer.
 I enjoy creating products from 0 to 1 and down the line, I would want to work in the health tech sector and ultimately allow doctors, practitioners, etc to allocate more time to patient care!
+Checkout my website <a href='https://www.christopherjcpark.com' target="_blank">here</a>!

 🚧 Two projects that I am currently working on:
   - Soundlens: